canjs/canjs/guides/models.md

 The first argument to can.fixture, "GET /restaurants", tells CanJS to intercept any GET requests to the resource "/restaurants".
 The second argument is a function that returns the data we want to get when the application makes a service call.
-Because we're simulating a findAll method, we need to return an array.
-The findAll method expects an array.
+Because we're simulating a findAll function, we need to return an array.
+The findAll function expects an array.
 By default, if it does not receive one, it will throw an error.
-If you need to connect to services that return data that doesn't match the expected return type of the `find___` methods, don't fret.
+If you need to connect to services that return data that doesn't match the expected return type of the `find___` functions, don't fret.
 There are ways to manage this, which we'll work with later on.

 ## Connecting the Model to the Component

 It's time to connect all of this together in our view model.
-Simply open up *restaurant_list_component.js*.
+Simply open up *restaurant_list.js*.
 Edit the RestaurantListViewModel as follows, updating the restaurants property to receive data from the model we created:

 ```